UniversalPayload/spec/docs/chapter4-payload-handoff-format.rst

                       finishes (for example with a UEFI payload when ExitBootService signaled).
-    runtime-code      Runtime service code memory region which will be used by OS runtime service
+    runtime-code      Runtime service code memory region which will be used by OS runtime services.
-    runtime-data      Runtime service data memory region which will be used by OS runtime service.
+    runtime-data      Runtime service data memory region which will be used by OS runtime services.
-    smbios            If PlatformInit has created a SMBIOS data buffer, this will have the SMBIOS data buffer region information.
+    smbios            If Platform Init has created a SMBIOS data buffer, this will have the SMBIOS data buffer region information.
                       SMBIOS 3.0 or above must be supported by payload.
   ================== ======================================================